 • Using web design that is responsive and adheres to best practices ensures that mobile usability doesn’t suffer many issues.

-• By improving your site’s speed, you can resolve any issues you are experiencing with core web vitals.
+• By improving your site’s speed, you can resolve any common search console errors that you are experiencing with core web vitals.

 • If there are issues with your index coverage, make sure that you look at your sitemap, HTML meta tags, and your robots.txt file to make sure that you don’t have any issues with those spaces.